v-Representability on a one-dimensional torus at elevated temperatures: Introduction

-The `unique $v$-representability' is equivalent to the famous Hohenberg--Kohn theorem~\cite{hohenberg-kohn1964}.
-To prove the stated theorem above, we start by introducing the basic setting for a $N$-particle system on a one-dimensional torus and the relevant spaces for the densities and the potentials (Section~\ref{sec:setting}).
-Afterwards, we introduce the Helmholtz functional.
-We present known result about this functional and about the Gibbs state together with the introduction of the thermal universal functional (Section~\ref{sec: Helmholtz and Gibbs}).
-Then we show the relation between $v$-representability and subgradients (Section~\ref{sec:v-rep, subdiff}) followed by an application of the preceding results to conclude $v$-representability (Section~\ref{sec: minimum}).
-We then prove the converse statement, that each Gibbs state has indeed a density in the $v$-representable set, to get a full characterization of the set of $v$-representable densities (Section~\ref{sec:circle}).
-Lastly, we show that the universal functional is Gâteaux differentiable (Section~\ref{sec:Gateaux}).
-We conclude with the proof of Theorem~\ref{th:main} and an outlook (Section~\ref{sec:summary}).
+where $W$ is any (interaction) operator that fulfills the KLMN condition (see Eq.~\eqref{eq:KLMN condition for the interaction}).
+On the other hand, each density coming from a Gibbs state is contained in $\vrepset$.
+Moreover, the thermal universal functional $F^\beta_\mathrm{DM}(\rho)$ (defined in Eq.~\eqref{eq:F_DM-const-search}) is Gâteaux differentiable if and only if $\rho\in\vrepset$.
+This implies that for a fixed interaction $W$, every $\rho \in \vrepset$ is uniquely $v$-representable by a $[v]\in\affspace^*$. \end{theorem} }} The property of `unique $v$-representability' is equivalent to the famous Hohenberg--Kohn theorem~\cite{hohenberg-kohn1964,Garrigue2018HK}.
+To prove the stated theorem above, we start by introducing the basic setting for an $N$-particle system on a one-dimensional torus and the relevant spaces for densities and potentials (Section~\ref{sec:setting}).
+Afterwards, we introduce the Helmholtz free energy and present known results about it and its unique minimizer, the Gibbs state, together with the definition of the thermal universal functional (Section~\ref{sec: Helmholtz and Gibbs}).
+Next, we show the non-emptiness of the subdifferential of the thermal universal functional that is a necessary condition for $v$-representability (Section~\ref{sec:v-rep, subdiff}).
+This is followed by an application of the preceding results to conclude $v$-representability (Section~\ref{sec: minimum}).
+We then prove the converse statement, that each Gibbs state indeed yields a density in $\vrepset$, to achieve a full characterization of the set of $v$-representable densities (Section~\ref{sec:circle}).
+Lastly, we show that the thermal universal functional is Gâteaux differentiable (Section~\ref{sec:Gateaux}).
+We conclude with the proof of Theorem~\ref{th:main} that is just a collection of previous results and an outlook (Section~\ref{sec:summary}).